-Never pull a load by attaching it to the cage; this can cause the vehicle to tip over.
+Never pull a load by attaching it to the cage or any other accessories; this can cause the vehicle to tip over.
 Only use the front and rear recovery hooks, winch or trailer hitch (if installed) to pull a load.